ArkDShiggy/42-Projects/ft_printf/README.txt

-A function that is supposed to emulate printf as described in its man (undefined behavior stays undefied).
+A function that emulates printf as described in its man (undefined behavior stays undefied).
 Not all flags are handled.